 In addition, we contribute to the reduction of greenhouse gas emissions (GHG emissions) by having no branches or sales offices.
 While we have not set any targets based on our business model and scale, we recognize the potential impact of climate change on the life insurance industry as a business risk, and will consider measures to be taken in the medium- to long-term.

 The following shows the GHG emissions of the Lifenet Group, including Scope 1 (emissions directly generated by the company) and Scope 2 (emissions associated with the use of electricity supplied by other companies).
-Note that the Scope 2 emissions for FY2023 have increased from FY2022 because the data center (Osaka City, Osaka Prefecture) was included in the calculation of electricity consumption.
+Note that the Scope 2 emissions for FY2024 increased from FY2023 due to the impact of the head office relocation, as well as the inclusion of electricity consumption from a newly added data center (Ashigarakami-gun, Kanagawa Prefecture) in the calculation.

 GHG emissions (Scope 1 and Scope2)